datengefluester/Critical-Role-NLP/blog_text.md

 In contrast, the time spent in combat does seem to negatively effect the sentiment of an episode.
 Using a OLS estimation, while holding the length of episodes constant, we can estimate the effect.
-We find that one hour spent in combat is associated with an increase 27.21 in the sentiment score of the episode.
+We find that one hour spent in combat is associated with a decrease 27.21 in the sentiment score of the episode.
 Given that an average episode has a sentiment score of 176 and an average combat lasts for 1.4 hours this is a significant effect.
 Yet, as success in Dungeons and Dragons is